carpentries/instructor-training/_episodes/01-welcome.md

 > 2. I have not had any teaching experience in the past.
 > 3. I have taught a seminar, workshop, or other short or informal course.
 > 4. I have been the instructor-of-record for my own university/college course.
-> 5. I have taught at the K-12 level.
+> 5. I have taught at the primary or secondary education level.
 > 6. I have taught informally through outreach programs, hackathons, laboratory demonstrations, and similar activities.
 >
 > *Which of these questions assesses flaws in a student's mental model of a domain?
 You don't need to provide answers for these questions.*